micheleangioni/support/README.md

         }
     }

-and add it to the config/app.php in the providers array
+and add it to the `config/app.php` file in the providers array

     'RepositoryServiceProvider',